cgrates/cgrates/docs/intro.rst

 It is written in go (http://golang.net) and accessible from any language via JSON RPC.
 The code is well documented (go doc compliant API docs) and heavily tested.

 After testing various databases like Kyoto_ cabinet, Redis_ or Mongodb_, the project focused on Redis as it delivers the best trade-off between speed, configuration and scalability.
+However connection to any database can be easily integrated by writing a simple adapter.

 .. _kyoto: http://fallabs.com/kyotocabinet
 .. _Redis: http://redis.io